-Since there is no limit imposed on number of CSAs per an interface, but number of HMAC computations per a sent/received packet is limited (through MaxDigestsOut and MaxDigestsIn respectively), only a fraction of the associated keys and hash algorithms may appear used in the process.
-Ordering of elements within a sequence of CSAs and within a KeyChain sequence is important to make association selection process deterministic and transparent.
-Once this ordering is deterministic at Babel interface level, the intermediate data derived by the procedure defined in Section 5.2 will be deterministically ordered as well.
+Since there is no limit imposed on the number of CSAs per interface, but the number of HMAC computations per sent/received packet is limited (through MaxDigestsOut and MaxDigestsIn respectively), only a fraction of the associated keys and hash algorithms may appear used in the process.
+The ordering of elements within a sequence of CSAs and within a KeyChain sequence is important to make the association selection process deterministic and transparent.
+Once this ordering is deterministic at the Babel interface level, the intermediate data derived by the procedure defined in Section 5.2 will be deterministically ordered as well.